The next stage: challenge the DCMS

 Over 130 submissions were made by all sorts of groups and people.
 It makes for very interesting reading.

-Posted on February 6, 2012, in Legal Update, Parliament and tagged brent, brent libraries, campaign, DCMS, democracy, ed vaizey, jeremy hunt, London, miliband, parliament, preston library, save preston library, savelibraries, Wembley.
+Posted on February 6, 2012, in Legal Update, Parliament and tagged DCMS, democracy, ed vaizey, jeremy hunt, London, miliband, parliament, preston library, save preston library, savelibraries, Wembley.
 Bookmark the permalink.
-Comments Off.
+Comments Off on The next stage: challenge the DCMS.